 In respect of each issue of Covered Bonds, each Issuing House (as defined in the General Terms and Conditions) will undertake a target market assessment in respect of such Covered Bonds and determine the appropriate channels for distribution for such Covered Bonds.
 Any person subsequently offering, selling or recommending such Covered Bonds (a "distributor") should take into consideration the target market assessment.
-However, a distributor subject to Directive 2014/65/EU (as amended, "MiFID II") is responsible for undertaking its own target market assessment in respect of such Covered Bonds (either by adopting or refining the target market assessment) and determining the appropriate distribution channels.
-For the purpose of the MiFID Product Governance rules under EU Delegated Directive 2017/593 (the "MiFID Product Governance Rules"), a determination the inset of such Covered Bonds is a manufacturer in respect of such Covered Bonds.
+However, distributor subject to Directive 2014/65/EU (as amended, "MiFID II") is responsible for undertaking its own target market assessment in respect of such Covered Bonds (either by adopting or refining the target market assessment) and determining the appropriate distribution channels.
+For the purpose of the MiFID Product Governance rules under EU Delegated Directive 2011/5/93 (the "MiFID Product Governance Rules"), a determination will be made in relation to each issue as to whether any Issuing House participating in the issue of Covered Bonds is a manufacturer in respect of such Covered Bonds.
 Neither the Arranger nor the Dealers nor any of their respective affiliates that do not participate in an issue will be a manufacturer for the purpose of the MiFID Product Governance Rules.